-But it’s important to note: there’s an important reason that this feature is actually disabled in the default settings.
+But it’s important to note: there’s a very good reason why this feature is actually disabled in the default settings.
 This is because the scanner doesn’t just look at the type of file extension by name, but looks for specific file type markers inside of the file.
 File extensions can be easily changed to fool a scanner, but the content can’t.

 Direct disk access mode

 As mentioned above, the scanner is able to search files that are hidden by active rootkits by utilizing our own NTFS file system parser instead of Windows APIs.
-The direct disk access mode allows the Emsisoft scanner to bypass security checks and to go directly to a file location to find protected malware.
+Direct disk access mode allows the Emsisoft scanner to bypass security checks and go directly to a file location to find protected malware.

-When viewing the scan area of the software, you’ll see a small “Performance settings” option below the 3 main scan methods.
-If you click on it, it opens a little popup with advanced features for tuning the scanner speed:
+When viewing the Scan area of the software, you’ll see a section called “Scanner settings”.
+If you click on it, you’ll find global advanced scanner settings:

 Context menu scan in Explorer (Not available in Emsisoft Emergency Kit)

-The web is teeming with trojans and spamware, just waiting to get inside of your system.
+The web is teeming with malware just waiting to get inside your system.
 But a context menu scan can act as a great preventative method to contracting viruses in the first place.

-Emsisoft Anti-Malware and Emsisoft Internet Security come with a useful Windows Explorer integration that can save you a lot of time if you’re performing frequent scans.
-Just right-click on any file or folder in Explorer and select the option “Scan with Emsisoft” in the context menu to start your custom scan.
+Emsisoft Anti-Malware comes with a useful Windows Explorer integration that can save you a lot of time if you’re performing frequent scans.
+Just right-click on any file or folder in Explorer and select the option “Scan with Emsisoft Anti-Malware” in the context menu to start your custom scan.

-A commandline scanner is best for professionals who don’t need a graphical user interface to perform their scans.
+A commandline scanner is best suited to professionals who don’t need a graphical user interface to perform their scans.
 If you’re unsure of what this means, don’t worry!
 This isn’t a program that you’ll need.

 Detecting an active threat is just one part of the journey to a clean computer.
-Cleaning is actually a more difficult process than finding PUPs, because malware works hard to avoid extraction.
+Cleaning is actually a more difficult process than finding PUPs, because malware works hard to avoid being removed.
 Here are a couple of cleaning prevention mechanisms that malware uses to lodge itself in your computer:

 Some malware is able to lock a file.
 If a file is locked, it can’t be deleted.
 Locks can be achieved by ensuring a program is always running.

-This is an infection method in which malware comes in a pair of two programs.
-If you kill one program, the other will notice and re-start immediately.
+This is an infection method in which malware comes in a pair of programs.
+If you kill one program, the other will notice and restart immediately.
 If you kill the second, the first one restarts, and so on.

-As mentioned above, Rootkits manipulate system APIs to remain hidden.
-If a file can’t be seen it can’t be removed, now can it?
+As mentioned above, rootkits manipulate system APIs to remain hidden.
+If a file can’t be seen it can’t be removed.

 Autorun as system component

-Some threats load themselves into programs that your operating system autoruns (automatically runs) when you start your computer.
+Some threats load themselves into programs that your operating system automatically runs (autoruns) when you start your computer.
 If you try to kill them, you’ll get the dreaded blue screen, and everything will stall.
 If you remove the autorun entry, the malware recovers instantly.